Dinosaur King

-is a Japanese card-based arcade game from Sega that uses similar gameplay mechanics to Mushiking.
+is a 2005 card-based arcade video game from Sega that uses similar gameplay mechanics to Mushiking.
 The game was revealed in JAMMA 2005.
 A Nintendo DS version was also later released.

 In the fall of 2008, Upper Deck Company released a Dinosaur King Trading Card Game.
 This card game is likely to be confused with the cards used for the arcade machines.